mdb/mdb.github.io/source/blog/2019-10-29-how-to-make-a-concourse-resource-type.html.markdown

 teaser: How to implement a custom Concourse resource type.
 ---

-## Context and backgrond
+## Context and background

 _Resources_ are a core concept in [Concourse](https://concourse-ci.org) CI/CD pipelines.
 A [resource](https://concourse-ci.org/resources.html) is any entity that Concourse can check for new versions, fetch at a specific version, and/or push up changes to idempotently create new versions.
 In this sense, a resource "version" is a specific form of a resource that differs from earlier forms, such as a particular commit on a git repository or a particular build artifact object in an AWS S3 bucket.
 This may sound vague, but it's an arguably compelling feature.
 Because Concourse's notion of resources offers users a generic way to extend Concourse functionality -- and because Concourse supports the use of custom [resource-type implementations](https://concourse-ci.org/implementing-resource-types.html) -- resources serve as a useful tool in building Concourse CI/CD pipelines.
 Pipeline authors can leverage Concourse's built-in resource types, use community-maintained resource types, or create new functionality through their own, custom resource types.
 And each implementation -- whether it's a built-in resource type, a community-maintained resource type, or a custom, in-house resource type -- is itself packaged and versioned software with its own build/test/release CI/CD lifecycle.
-In this sense, resource types emerge as an interesting model through which the the units of CI/CD pipeline functionality can be maintained and distributed as first class software projects, and not just ad hoc scripts and un-tested glue code, as has been historically common.
+In this sense, resource types emerge as an interesting model through which the the units of CI/CD pipeline functionality can be maintained and distributed as first class software projects, and not just ad hoc scripts and untested glue code, as has been historically common.

 ## Built-in resource types